We all get asked this seemingly simple job interview question.

 And, we’ve all mucked it up at one time or another.

 The most straightforward question of them all: tell me about yourself.

 This question pops up in every interview forum, including panel interviews.

 It’s not even a question, but a statement or request.

 Professionals fall victim to this simple interview question.
 They begin by telling hiring managers about their:

 - Marital status

 - Goals in life

 - The path for selecting a current job

-The problem is, the hiring manager likely doesn’t want to know any of this.
+The problem is, hiring managers likely don’t want to know any of this.
+Or, do they?